 “I wanted it to go a little longer,” he was often quoted afterwards.
-“That way, I could always say that I played in a game that started in May and ended in June.”2
+“That way, I could always say that I played in a game that started in May and ended in June.”

-Kranepool started nearly every inning of every game at first base the rest of the season--with the exception of a three-week stretch in July when he sprained his ankle backing away from a pitch thrown by the Cardinals’ Ray Sadecki--batting .257 with 10 home runs and 45 RBIs in 420 at-bats.
+Kranepool started nearly every inning of every game at first base the rest of the season—with the exception of a two-week stretch in July when he sprained his ankle backing away from a pitch thrown by the Cardinals’ Ray Sadecki—batting .257 with 10 home runs and 45 RBIs in 420 at-bats for the season.
 Even though the Mets lost 100 games for the third straight season, they found themselves playing a role in the hotly-contested pennant race in a season-ending series with St. Louis.
-With the Cardinals leading the Cincinnati Reds by a half-game, the Mets miraculously took the first two games of the series to move the first-place teams into a tie on the last day of the season.
+With the Cardinals leading the Cincinnati Reds by a half-game, the Mets miraculously took the first two games of the series to move the first-place teams into a tie entering the last day of the season.
 New York led in the fifth inning of the final game before St. Louis mounted a sizeable comeback; Kranepool’s foul popup in the ninth inning was the final out that clinched the Cardinals the National League pennant.